Legal marketing professionals have spoken, technology must deliver!

 In the highly competitive Northeast, marketing professionals identified executive team support as their most important challenge.
 It’s one thing to have the most robust Martech stack powering your marketing engine, and another thing to lack executive sponsorship to support your efforts.
 In the legal industry of the past, sharing client lists for the purposes of business development can be a formidable challenge, since that represented the sweat equity of every lawyer.
 In the legal industry of tomorrow, however, technology and the benefits conferred are transforming the business of law to help make firms more efficient and competitive.

 Competition is fiercer than ever while at the same time, customer loyalty disappears more and more each day.
 Firms who wait to see what the shop down the road does will be left two years behind before they even react.
 Gone are the days of building homegrown solutions or purchasing point products that can’t integrate.
-Firms need a tool like Intapp OnePlace for Marketing that leverages advanced cloud technology and artificial intelligence to help assess risk, predict pricing, and map information across multiple systems to give lawyers precisely what they need at their fingertips.
+Firms need a tool like Intapp OnePlace Marketing & Business Development that leverages advanced cloud technology and artificial intelligence to help assess risk, predict pricing, and map information across multiple systems to give lawyers precisely what they need at their fingertips.
 Those marketing professionals who invest in next-generation technology will advance their firm forward and will reap the rewards of growth for years to come.

 Initially, we set out to test whether marketing professionals in legal have the same challenges as CMOs across industries.
 What we found is so much more valuable than that, as it speaks to the unique challenges of a legal industry in transformation.
 Legal marketers, and the technology that supports their efforts, are on the front lines of that transformation, and something we’ll be showcasing first-hand at the upcoming Legal Marketing Association Annual Conference on March 25th – March 27th in Denver, CO.
-Please join us there and get a walk-thru of Intapp OnePlace for Marketing, as well as chat with our marketing and business development team.
+Please join us there and get a walk-thru of Intapp OnePlace Marketing & Business Development, as well as chat with our marketing and business development team.